Akuichi/credify/TESTING.md

   - [ ] Verify passwords shorter than 8 characters are rejected
   - [ ] Verify strong passwords meeting all criteria are accepted
 - [ ] Verify user is created in the database

+#### Password Reset
+- [ ] Request password reset with valid email
+- [ ] Verify reset link is sent to email
+- [ ] Test password reset with valid token
+- [ ] Test password reset with expired token (older than 1 hour)
+- [ ] Test password reset with invalid token
+- [ ] Verify password is updated after successful reset
+- [ ] Test login with new password

 #### Login
 - [ ] Login with valid credentials